The Daily News has some more salacious details on the outside tech consultant arrested yesterday for stealing $3.6 million from the city:

 It's those nasty crooked governmental employees - like those teachers the NY Post has been chronicling all week, you know the 12 out of 75,000 who have done something unethical, unseemly, or illegal - who need oversight.

-Accountability is NEVER for the outside consultants and it is NEVER for Bloomberg himself.
+for the outside consultants and it is NEVER

 “Federal charges once again, that a consultant has stolen millions from the taxpayers are infuriating enough.
 Even more disconcerting, however, are indications that corporations with billions of dollars in City business have aided and abetted and profited from the scam.
 As with the CityTime scandal, oversight of subcontracting is acutely needed right now.”

 be trusted with the city money without some independent oversight of what he is doing with it.

 This mayor CANNOT

 be allowed to claim he needs to lay off 6,166 teachers in order to save $300 million when he is squandering $550 million on tech projects like Project Corrupt that have little benefit to anybody who isn't on the Bloomberg/Klein/Murdoch crony payroll.

 And make no mistake, former chancellor Klein and prime teacher hater Murdoch are BOTH

 Murdoch now owns Wireless Generation, a tech/ed company that Klein - who now works for Murdoch - signed a bunch of DOE contracts with to bring tech services to the public school system.

 How did Murdoch decide to buy the company after Klein came to work for him?